JetBrains/kotlin-web-site/docs/topics/using-builders-with-builder-inference.md

 If given type information is contradictory and cannot be merged, the compiler reports an error.

 Note that the Kotlin compiler uses builder inference only if regular type inference cannot infer a type argument.
-It means you can contribute a type information outside a builder lambda, and then builder inference analysis is not required.
+It means you can contribute type information outside a builder lambda, and then builder inference analysis is not required.
 Consider the example:

 ```kotlin